ConnorSweeneyDev/TerminalMusicPlayer/README.md

   for it, and make note of the application id.

 To run this successfully, put a folder called `Songs` in the root of the project, then run `update_song_names.py` and make sure there are no error messages, this will rename all the files to the correct format.
-Create two files in the root of the project:
-- `client_id.txt` &rightarrow; Put the application id from the discord developer portal in here.
+Create `user/client_id.txt` and put the application id from the portal in it.
-- `config.ini` &rightarrow; Nothing needs to be filled in here, but it must exist.
 After that you can build and run the C++ code.

 ## Known Issues